pgriffey91/Federation-of-Fantasy-Footballers/README.md

    branch" → pick `main` and `/ (root)`.
 Save.
 Your site will be live at `https://<your-username>.github.io/<repo-name>/` within a minute or two.
 5. **Enable Actions** (usually on by default): repo Settings → Actions → General → allow workflows to run.
-The taxi-tracker workflow needs "Read and write permissions" for `GITHUB_TOKEN` — check Settings → Actions → General → Workflow permissions, and set it to "Read and write permissions" so it can commit the log file back to the repo.
+Both scheduled workflows need "Read and write permissions" for `GITHUB_TOKEN` — check Settings → Actions → General → Workflow permissions, and set it to "Read and write permissions" so they can commit their files back to the repo.
 6. Trigger the taxi tracker once by hand: Actions tab → "Track taxi squad moves" → Run workflow.
 Its first run just records a baseline snapshot (no events yet, since there's nothing to diff against);
    from the second run onward, any taxi moves since the last poll show up in the feed.
+7. Trigger the season cache once by hand too: Actions tab → "Update season data cache" → Run workflow.
+This writes `data/season-cache.json`; after that it keeps itself updated every 15 minutes on its own.

 ## Pages